splunk/security_content/docs/_posts/2020-07-21-first_time_seen_running_windows_service.md

 * dest

+#### How To Implement
+While this search does not require you to adhere to Splunk CIM, you must be ingesting your Windows system event logs in order for this search to execute successfully.
+You should run the baseline search `Previously Seen Running Windows Services - Initial` to build the initial table of child processes and hostnames for this search to work.
+You should also schedule at the same interval as this search the second baseline search `Previously Seen Running Windows Services - Update` to keep this table up to date and to age out old Windows Services.
+Please update the `previously_seen_windows_services_window` macro to adjust the time window.
+Please ensure that the Splunk Add-on for Microsoft Windows is version 8.0.0 or above.

+#### Known False Positives
+A previously unseen service is not necessarily malicious.
+Verify that the service is legitimate and that was installed by a legitimate process.

 #### Kill Chain Phase
 * Installation
 * Actions on Objectives

-#### Known False Positives
-A previously unseen service is not necessarily malicious.
-Verify that the service is legitimate and that was installed by a legitimate process.